I'd Do Anything (2008 TV series): Auditions

 The first programme, which aired on 15 March, charted the journeys of thousands of auditionees as they begin their quest for stardom in the regional auditions.

 For the role of Nancy, just over a hundred young women were called to London to perform before the panel, consisting of John Barrowman, Denise Van Outen and David Grindrod.
 Those who stood out then had the chance to win a place at Nancy School, the next stage in the competition.
-For the role of Oliver, fifty young boys were selected to work with musical theatre experts before the final twelve were chosen for the live shows by Andrew Lloyd Webber and Cameron Mackintosh.
+For the role of Oliver, 50 young boys were selected to work with musical theatre experts before the final twelve were chosen for the live shows by Andrew Lloyd Webber and Cameron Mackintosh.

 The second programme, which aired on 22 March, focussed mainly on the 42 women at Nancy School and the procedure of finding the final twelve women to compete in the weekly live show for the part of Nancy.
-The twelve boys who will compete on the live show for the part of Oliver were also introduced throughout the programme.
+The twelve boys who would compete on the live show for the part of Oliver were also introduced throughout the programme.